This interview with Elisabeth Masur about surviving Auschwitz was conducted in February 2021 and has been edited for

 Elisabeth Masur was born in December 1927 in the city Selvus/Vynohradiv, at that time in Czechoslovakia and today in Ukraine.
 In 1944, Elisabeth, her family and all the other Jews in the city were deported by German nazists to Auschwitz.
 Elisabeth was one of the few who managed to survive, against all odds.
 Eventually, she made it to Sweden where she lives to this day, together with her children, grandchildren and even great-grandchildren.
 She recently celebrated her 93rd birthday.

 How much do you remember of the time before the deportation?

 – I remember my first love.
 He kissed my hand and I’m sure I didn’t wash it for the rest of the day.
 We felt an intense longing to hug and grow old together.
 But I also remember the antisemitism that followed me during my entire youth.
 It was always present.
 Our parents protected us of course, to the best of their ability and I’m sure they suffered more than us.
 My siblings and I went to school for as long as we were allowed.
 In the spring of 1944 we saw German soldiers marching through the streets, and that was when we realized how serious the situation was.
 A month later we were already on the way to Auschwitz.

 How did they deport you?

 – They forced us into trains.
 Well, it was actually freight trains intended for horses and other animals.
 I believe we were about 70 people in one wagon.
 They had left a little bit of water and a bucket to be used as a toilet.
 For three days we were locked up in that wagon.
 When we arrived at Auschwitz, the selection started.
 My mother was told to go to the right with younger siblings.
-My brother Emerich went with our father.
+Our father went with my brother Emerich.
 My two year older sister Edit and I were told to go to the left.
 I remember that we turned around and waved to them.
 That was the last time I saw my parents and younger siblings.